bairul6154/apcsa-freedom-project/entries/entry04.md

 ### Interactivity
 There are numerous ways to add interactivity.
-The most simplest way to create something called *Actions*.
+The most simplest way is to create something called *Actions*.
 There are two steps to actions: 1, create a action for a mesh.
 2, create a registerAction which is the TYPE of action, HOW will the action be triggered, and WHAT will happen to the mesh.
 ```javascript